Exposing your skin to the sun is essential

 • Desquamation: when the shedding occurs naturally,

-• Exfoliation: if you help the process in some way.
+• Exfoliation: if you assist the process in some way.

 Desquamation doesn't work well enough to complete the job, so exfoliation is necessary.